Battery-operated mid-infrared diode laser frequency combs: Methods

 \setstretch{1.} \textbf{3 \textmu m diodes}: The laser wafer was grown at National Research Council (NRC) Canada using solid-source molecular-beam epitaxy (MBE) on a $n$-GaSb (100) substrate.
 The 2-$\upmu$m-thick top and bottom cladding layers were formed by Te- and Be-doped Al$_{0.6}$Ga$_{0.4}$As$_{0.052}$Sb$_{0.948}$ layers.
 The laser active region consists of three 10.45-nm-thick In$_{0.55}$Ga$_{0.45}$As$_{0.21}$Sb$_{0.79}$ QWs separated by 30-nm-thick Al$_{0.2}$In$_{0.2}$Ga$_{0.6}$As$_{0.19}$Sb$_{0.81}$ quinary barriers.
 Heavily-doped GaSb layers are used for the contacts.
 3~\textmu m wide ridges were defined photolitographically to ensure single spatial mode emission.
 The processed wafer was lapped down to a thickness of 150~$\upmu$m.
 No coating was deposited onto the facets -- they were left as cleaved.

 \textbf{SWIFTS}: The light emitted by the QWDL was collected using a black-diamond high-numerical-aperture anti-reflective (AR) coated lens, and next guided into a Bruker Vertex 80 FTIR spectrometer with an external photodetector.
 To prevent dynamic optical feedback that perturbed comb operation during an FTIR scan, an optical isolator was used.
 The comb device with a natural repetition rate $f_\mathrm{rep}=10.05$~GHz was weakly (+6~dBm) injection locked using an external microwave generator, which additionally served a phase reference for a fast lock-in amplifier (Zurich Instruments UHFLI).
 The 10.05~GHz signal, however, was not used directly due to bandwidth limitations of the lock-in.
 An additional microwave signal offset by 20~MHz was synthesized to drive two mixers: one for the phase reference, and one for down-converting the detected optical signal.
 Together with the microwave signals, we recorded a DC (normal) IFG to compare the spectrum retrieved from microwave IFGs with the optical one.
+Note that the microwave injection signal was used only to serve as a reference for phase-sensitive detection in SWIFTS rather than to trigger comb generation, which starts by itself under DC bias of the cavity.

 \textbf{Dual-comb beating}: A pair of QWDL devices cleaved from the same wafer but different bars was slightly detuned in temperature by using thermoelectric coolers ($\Delta T=3$~K) to increase the repetition rate difference $\Delta f_\mathrm{rep}$ and maximize spectral overlap.
 In the first experiment, the injection currents and temperatures were controlled by a pair of D2-105 drivers (Vescent Photonics).
 In the battery-operated demonstration, however, no injection current control was used at all -- the diodes were supplied directly from the AA battery's terminals.
 The optical beams from the two combs were first guided through optical isolators, next attenuated using irises, and finally focused onto a fast thermoelectrically-cooled photodetector (PVI-4TE-3.4, VIGO) equipped with a 2.2~GHz-bandwidth transimpedance preamplifier.
 Excellent match between the detector responsivity characteristics and the source wavelength ensured high signal-to-noise ratio (SNR) of the electrical beating signal captured by a Lecroy WavePro7Zi-A oscilloscope configured in oversampling 11-bit resolution mode.
 Because of its limited 1.5~GHz electrical bandwidth, the microwave dual-comb spectra possess a rapid roll-off above 1500~MHz.